Futarimiti/json-fmt/README.md

 | `json-fmt <FILE>` | Format JSON input from `<FILE>` |

 Valid JSON input is expected.
-Regardless of success or failure, the formatted result will be printed to stdout.
+Formatted result will be printed to stdout upon successful parse and formatting, otherwise error message will be printed to stderr.
-Unless `-v` flag is used, no other output (errors, logs) will be printed.
+Unless `-v` specified, no other output (errors, logs) will be printed.

 #### Flags

 | Flag | Description |
 |------|-------------|
 | `-v` | verbose     |

-Sorry, I didn't know optparse was a thing back then.

 ### Configuration